cheevahagadog/nathan-cheever-blog/content/post/DT1_Nietzsche.md

 NOTES FOR THE READER:

-I’ve tried to imagine him on a stage and add cues to how I imagine him saying things, pausing at times, etc. I’ve pulled together fragments across his book “The Gay Science” and sometimes I abbreviate with ‘...’.
+I’ve tried to imagine him on a stage and added cues for how I imagine him saying things, pausing at times, etc. As I’ve pulled together fragments across his book “The Gay Science”, sometimes I abbreviate with ‘...’.
 These are not to be read as a dramatic pause, but more to indicate that I’ve skipped some of his words.
 I’ve tried to keep Nietzsche’s italicization's.
 My words/edits I’ve tried to keep to a minimum and they are indicated in blue (coming soon).
 {{< rawhtml >}}
 <p>Listen along with the recording here:</p>